 November 15, 2016

-Seated at the chef's table near the glass-encased kitchen, we were treated to a wonderful dinner, which included the signature palm heart fettuccine pictured above.
+We had a wonderful dinner at the chef's table, located near the glass-encased kitchen, which included the signature palm heart fettuccine, pictured above.